nus-unix-workshop/2021-s1/docs/why-unix.md

 interfacing with memory and storage from the programmer).

-One of the defining development in the 1960s is the idea of time sharing - allowing multiple programs to be submitted to run at the same time on the computer remotely.
-Time sharing is revolutionary since users do not have to queue or schedule a slotted time to run a program on a computer.
-In the late 1960s, with the early Internet, users can remotely access a computer.
-Thus, users do not have to be physically in the computer room to use the computer.
+One of the defining development in the 1960s is the idea of time sharing - allowing computer time to be shared by multiple users.
+Time sharing is revolutionary since users no longer have to queue or schedule a slotted time to run a program on a computer.
+The early operating system that enables time sharing, however, is complex, difficult to use, and bloated with features.

-Unix is an operating system that was developed in the late 1960s and early 1970s around these revolutions, by Dennis Ritchie and Ken Thompson from Bell Laboratories.
-Learning from the mistakes of the past operating systems, which tend to be difficult to use and bloated with features, the duo set to develop an operating system with _simplicity_ and _elegance_ at the core of its design.
+Unix is an operating system that was developed in the late 1960s and early 1970s around this revolution, by Dennis Ritchie and Ken Thompson from Bell Laboratories.
+Learning from the mistakes of the past operating systems, the duo set to develop an operating system with _simplicity_ and _elegance_ at the core of its design.
 Part of the push towards simplicity is also due to the lack of powerful computers in many places at that time -- the design constraints has lead to design